George Hudson: Memorials

 Hudson House, built on the site of the former York and North Midland Railway terminus in York, was named after him, as is George Hudson Street in the City of York running parallel to North Street.

+Hudson House was demolished in 2018 and has been replaced by a hotel/apartment complex which was named "The Hudson Quarter".

+The street named after him was re-named "Railway Street" following his death.
+In the 1980's the original name was re-introduced.

 There is a Hudson Street in Whitby and a Hudson Road in Sunderland which has two docks named after him (Hudson Dock North and Hudson Dock South).
 The former Market Weighton to Beverley section of the York to Beverley Line is now a footpath, named the 'Hudson Way'.
 There is a street in Tadcaster, North Yorkshire called Hudson Way.
 The street lies near to the completed but never used railway viaduct over the River Wharfe.
 Had the railway gone on from the viaduct it would have gone over the land where Hudson Way now is.

 Less of a memorial but a memory; a painting in oil of Hudson dating from his time as Mayor of York is still displayed in the York Mansion House, once found in the basement and currently at the top of the main staircase.
 The painting has itself survived the years following his fall from grace in remarkable condition, but its frame, bearing a description of his accomplishments and titles has been disfigured, thought to be the work of disgruntled successors.